-By Winston Law Group in Elder Law, Public Benefits Eligibility
+By admin in Elder Law, Public Benefits Eligibility

 Following a hospital inpatient stay of at least three days, Medicare will pay for care in a skilled nursing facility (SNF) for up to 100 days for each period of coverage.
 This is often called “rehabilitation” coverage and can be provided in a dedicated rehabilitation facility, certain parts of some hospitals, or in some facilities that also provide nursing home care.
 The purpose of this type of care is to transition the patient back to as much an independent level of self-care as possible.